prefixsum/leetcode-solutions/README.md

 # prefixsum/leetcode-solutions

-This repository contains solutions for various LeetCode problems.
-Each solution is automatically tested using GitHub Actions to ensure correctness.

-## Languages

-Solutions are currently available in the following languages:
+Solutions for various LeetCode problems in the following languages:

 | Language | Status                                                                                                                 |
 | -------- | ---------------------------------------------------------------------------------------------------------------------- |